Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Airiona gives Max a new Cyber.Beast supplied by Spike.
 Max recognizes it as the Greater honeyguide--one of the two Cyber.Beast he and spike found.

-Max joins Kyshumu's team.
+Max joins Airiona's team.

+Tomasina comes out of retirement Commentators talk about how she originally retired after the merger of her and yshumu's tean because she wanted to give the the next generation a chance(Max and Leona)

-Kyshumu's team is called irresponsible for doing it as he could get killed out there and hope to never see him out there again
+Tomasina's team is called irresponsible for doing it as he could get killed out there and hope to never see him out there again

 Dispite being signed by Kyshumu's team he is still sidelined